luizbgomide/sovereign/equipment.md

 Henchmen are ultimately NPCs and the GM has the final say on what they do.
 However, the player who hired the Henchman generally controls them.

-A Delver may each have one Henchman.
+A PC may each have one Henchman.

 ## Magic Items